top of page

 • We take great strides to assure that all programs are integrally linked to our organizational mission and carry out a practical application of sustainable community development (as defined by the host communites).
 In other words, community development empowers study abroad, and study abroad empowers community development.

-• Decolonial Education: There is no top-down or outside-in methodology, we respect multiple ways of learning and producing knowledge.
+• Decolonial Education: There is no top-down or outside-in methodology, we respect multiple ways of learning and knowing.
 All participants are treated as equals and all work is co-created between international students and local counterparts.
 We welcome and celebrate diverse knowledge in our spaces.

 • Fair Trade Study Abroad: Communities are provided ample opportunity for growth through these programs, as well as agency and power in deciding what this growth looks like.
 Long-time community partners are often the leaders and principal facilitators of our short-term groups.